Online Services

 Park Description

 This 15-acre lakeside park offers a walking path to visitors, the Leona Ferguson Cooper playground for children, the Roxcy O'Neal Bolton Women's History Gallery with displays on prominent women in history, a picnic pavilion and the Gates and Fences Project by Miami artist Lydia Rubio.
-The Gates and Fences Project, completed in partnership with Miami-Dade County Department of Cultural Affairs' Arts and Public Places program, exemplifies the strength and power of women and recognizes their contributions in making our community a better place to live.
+The Gates and Fences Project, completed in partnership with Miami-Dade County Department of Cultural Affairs' Art in Public Places program, exemplifies the strength and power of women and recognizes their contributions in making our community a better place to live.

 Time Capsule